Cookbook

 As it uses egg yolks only, I usually make a batch of coconut macaroons with the whites.
 They keep well in an airtight container or I share them with a friend who loves coconut!

-The recipe is from my ancient, French Tupperware Cuisine cookbook that I packed with me when I …
+The recipe is from my ancient, French Tupperware Cuisine cookbook that I packed with me …

 Read more…